tinayo2/CARIS-Communication-Payload/README.md

 ## A note on the model file

 `model_data.h` under the aoa_beamforming folder is large, around 20 MB, because it is the full TFLite model written out as a C array.
 It pushes fine, but if this repo grows it might be worth moving model blobs to Git LFS.

-## Status

-The packetiser and the beamsteering logic work, the Kalman filter on the flight computer compiles and runs, and the Pi side has been through an end to end dry run.
-The open items are mostly on the RF side (confirming the delay lines and doing a full PlutoSDR loopback test) and reconciling a couple of beam angle sets before flight.